wp-plugins/sp-faq/readme.txt

 * Just create a FAQs page and add short code <code>[sp_faq limit="-1"]'</code>
 * Easy to configure faq page
 * Smooth faq Accordion effect
-* Smoothly integrates into any theme
+* Smoothly integrates this paq plugin into any theme
 * CSS and JS file for faq custmization

 == Installation ==